BigPolarBear1/factorization/README.md

 Update: Taking a break from math today.
 Tomorrow I will implement a way to get a large modulus..
 I should just be able to pull it from that hashmap if I index by coefficient/root.
 Easy enough.
 And that should be that.. anyway.. mental health break today.

+Update: The math is nearly correct, just noticed one small mistake.
+That other root isn't garantueed to have the same residue modulo a composite, but it will be the same residue for each prime.
+I'll fix it in the paper tonight.